Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Method

 \subsubsection{Tracking Framework}

 Our topology tracking framework consists of three steps.

 \para{1.
 Feature detection.} First, we compute a merge tree for each time step.
-We use the algorithm implemented in TTK~\cite{TiernyFavelierLevine2018}.
-Since each of our datasets is a 2D time-varying scalar field, each merge tree contains local minima, saddles, and a global maximum (assuming there is a unique global maximum).
-When the data is noisy, we apply persistent simplification~\cite{EdelsbrunnerLetscherZomorodian2002} to remove pairs of critical points with low persistence.
-In other words, we retain significant features in the domain for tracking purposes.
+We use the algorithm implemented in TTK~\cite{TiernyFavelierLevine2018, gueunet2017task, lukasczyk2020localized}.
+Each merge tree contains local minima, saddles, and a global maximum (assuming there is a unique global maximum).
+When the data is noisy, we apply persistent simplification~\cite{EdelsbrunnerLetscherZomorodian2002} to remove pairs of critical points with low persistence, in order to retain significant features in the domain for tracking purposes.

 \para{2.
 Feature matching.} Second, we utilize our pFGW framework for feature matching across adjacent time steps.
 Let $T_1$ and $T_2$ be two merge trees computed at time steps $t$ and $t+1$, respectively.
 We then model them as measure networks $T_1=(V_1, p_1, W_1), T_2=(V_2, p_2, W_2)$ and apply the pFGW framework described in~\autoref{sec:pfgw} to match critical points from $T_1$ with $T_2$.